-- By the end of this course, you will be able to create HMI / SCADA interfaces using various technologies allowing operators to interact with a live, running system.
+- — Upon completion of this course, you will be able to build HMI / SCADA interfaces using different technologies that allow operators to communicate with a live, running device.

-- Using the provided PLC program as the basis for our interfaces, you’ll be creating fully-functional graphical interfaces to monitor the process, visualize alarms, provide control and even log periodic and on-demand data storing it into a SQL database.
+- — Using the PLC software provided as the basis for our interfaces, you can create fully-functional graphical interfaces to track the operation, view warnings, provide control and even log periodic and on-demand data to be stored in a SQL database.

-- You will need to download a VERY LARGE archive in order to take full advantage of this course.
-That file is OVER 30gb!
-The alternative is to download a LOT of software individually and install and configure it all bit by bit.
-While I DO provide guidance for doing that in the course, I CANNOT provide one-on-one support.
+- — You’ll need to download a VERY LARGE archive to get the full benefit of this course.
+That is Over 30 GB disk!
+The alternative is to separately download a lot of software and to install and customize it all bit by bit.

-- The only software you need to worry about being able to run is VMWare.
-If you have a Windows PC, you can download VMWare Player for free.
-If you have a Mac, you will need to purchase a copy of VMWare Workstation … or use a Windows computer.
+- — VMWare is the only software you’ll need to worry about running.
+You can download VMWare Player for free if you have a Windows PC.
+If you have a Laptop, you’ll need to buy a copy of VMWare Workstation … or use a Windows PC.

-- Familiarity with RSLogix 500, RSLinx and RSLogix 500 Emulate is required for this course.
+- — This course includes experience with RSLogix 500, RSLinx and RSLogix 500 Emulation.

-But if people aren’t able to interact with those machines, they aren’t going to be of much use!
-In this course, you’re going to learn about HMI and SCADA by creating graphical interfaces operators will use to monitor an automated process, establish operating parameters, and even acquire and warehouse data from a running system.
+But if people aren’t able to communicate with those computers, they won’t be very useful!
+In this course, you will learn about HMI and SCADA by designing graphical interfaces that will be used by operators to control an automated process, set operating parameters, and even acquire and store data from a running system.

-We’ll also be working hands-on with InduSoft, EasyBuilder 5000 and AdvancedHMI, and hands-off with FactoryTalk View Studio and C-More so by the end of this course, you’re going to actually know and have working experience with most of what people are using in the world of automation today.
+We will also work hands-on with InduSoft, EasyBuilder 5000 and AdvancedHMI, and hands-off with FactoryTalk View Studio and C-More so by the end of this course you’ll really learn and have work experience with much of what people are using in the automation world today.

 Why Are There Four PLC Courses?

-PLC Tutorial 1 teaches you how to program with the focus on ladder logic, which is the most popular PLC programming language.
-The goal is to teach you everything you need to know to make a PLC do what you want it to do.
-You are also given all the software necessary to both CREATE and RUN your own programs live – right on your own computer.
+PLC Tutorial 1 Teaches you how to program ladder logic, which is the most common language for PLC programming.
+The aim is to teach you all you need to know in order to make a PLC do what you want it to do.
+You are also given all the necessary software to live both CREATE and RUN your own programs-right on your own computer.

-PLC Tutorial 2 forces you to take what you’ve learned and solved the problem after progressively harder problem unassisted.
-You get a spec and are told simply: “Make it work, and don’t progress until you have.”
-After, you get to watch me solve each one as well.
-By the end, you don’t just know how to program – you are a PROGRAMMER.
+PLC Tutorial 2 Requires you to take what you’ve learned to solve the problem unassisted after the increasingly more challenging task.
+You get a spec and you’re clearly told: “Make it work and don’t advance until you’ve got it.”
+Then, you’ll be able to watch me solve each.
+You don’t know exactly how to program by the end-you ‘re a PROGRAMMER.

-PLC Tutorial 3 gives you both knowledge and experience in FIVE different HMI / SCADA development environments.
-By the end, you’ve created several COMPLETE visualization (screen) projects that you can actually run on your own computer (and SHOW PEOPLE in an interview) with no additional hardware.
+PLC Tutorial 3 Gives you both knowledge and experience in different HMI / SCADA production environments in FIVE.
+In the end, you have created many Full visualization (screen) projects that you can actually run on your own machine (and in an interview, SHOW PEOPLE) without any external hardware.

 - This course requires students to already know the basics of PLC programming.
 You should already be familiar with RSLogix 500 memory / IO addresses.
 As we will be developing interfaces against a running instance of a PLC program running live on RSLogix 500 Emulate, you should already be familiar with that software as well as RSLinx and RSLogix 500.